timothelaborie/deeplearningproject/README.md

-# reproduce our results on CIFAR-10
+# Reproduce our results on CIFAR-10
 It might be helpful to modify scripts/grid_search.py to generate start_search.sh to generate a run script to generate results on your machine.
 ## environment
 stylegan3-editing-cifar10/environment/sg3_env.yaml contains the library dependencies.